“Benefit Corporations: Ethics and Efficacy of a New Corporate Form”

 Edited by David Steingard, Acting Director, Pedro Arrupe Center for Business Ethics, Saint Joseph‘s University

 Benefit Corporations represent a novel legal and organizational form of business incorporation that specifically requires companies to make a “material positive impact on society and the environment and to meet higher standards of accountability and transparency” (http://benefitcorp.net).
 Research on Benefit Corporations falls within the domain of hybrid organizations working to integrate competing tensions of profits and principles in business.
-Organizational forms and management practices in this research domain are often characterized by these designations: profit-with-purpose; fourth sector; cross-sector social interactions; cross-sector social partnerships; social enterprise; sustainable management; shared value creation; strategic stakeholder management; corporate social responsibility; mission-driven, and triple bottom-line.
+Organizational forms and management practices in this research domain are often characterized by these designations: profit-with-purpose; fourth sector; cross-sector social interactions; cross-sector social partnerships; social enterprise; sustainable management; shared value creation; strategic stakeholder management; corporate social responsibility; mission-driven, and triple-bottom-line.
+If a business wants to become an incorporation, it must first look at the legal side of things and what it can mean for running said business.
+Using helpful resources such as Inc Authority can provide background for businesses who want to go down this particular route and be an LLC.

 This special issue invites theoretical, empirical, and practice-oriented papers examining Benefit Corporations in terms of two interrelated themes-ethics and efficacy.
 Ethics critically evaluates the normative and theoretical assumptions of the Benefit Corporation as a vehicle to deliver positive social and environmental impact.
 Efficacy examines, from practitioner and empirical perspectives, the degree to which the Benefit Corporation is able to deliver on its stated design objectives within the contemporary capitalist economy.